 ii) Use an app that will help with focused, distraction-free social media work.
 For Facebook, I use the ‘Kill Feed’ Chrome extension.
 This completely eliminates my home feed.
 On the phone, you can use any of these apps to stay focused and keep track of how much time you are spending online.
 My personal favourite is ‘StayFree’.

 *This will take time to process and implement, so I’d like you to track your time every single day for a whole week.
-Use the FREE time tracking sheet in my Resource Library to get you started.

 D) Where can you optimise time?

 Since we’ve figured out where we tend to spend more time, the next thing to figure out is if we can actually optimise the time we spend online.

 For this to work, there are three things you need to do.

 i) Automate/Schedule content when your audience is most likely to be online.